bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 describe GuessGame do
   ...
-  it "perform validation of the guess entered by the user : higher than 100" do
+  it "validates guess entered by the user : higher than 100" do
     game = GuessGame.new
     game.stub(:get_user_guess) { 101 }
     game.start